Panzerschreck: History

 Firing the RPzB generated copious amounts of smoke both in front of and behind the weapon.
 Because of the weapon's tube and smoke produced, official documentation named the weapon the Ofenrohr ("stove pipe").
 This also meant that anti-tank teams were revealed once they fired, making them targets and, therefore, required them to shift positions after firing.
 This type of system also made it problematic to fire the weapon from inside closed spaces (such as bunkers or houses), filling the room with toxic smoke and revealing the firing location immediately.

 Late war German tactical doctrine called for Panzerschreck and/or Panzerfaust teams to set up in staggered trenches no further than 115 m apart.
 In this way, attacking armor would face anti-tank fire from multiple directions at a distance of no more than 69 m.
 Anti-tank teams were instructed to aim for the thinner side or rear armor whenever possible.
 Allied armored units frequently attempted to add improvised protection to their tanks, e.g., sandbags, spare track units, logs and so on to protect against HEAT rounds.
 Another defense was to rig metal mesh and netting around the tank, resembling the German Schürzen auxiliary plates.
-In practice about 1 meter of air gap were required to substantially reduce the penetrating capability of RPzB, thus skirts and sandbags were entirely ineffective against RPzB and Panzerfaust.
+In practice about 1 meter of air gap were required to substantially reduce the penetrating capability of RPzB, thus skirts and sandbags were ineffective against RPzB and Panzerfaust.

 In 1944, Germany provided the Panzerschreck to Finland, which used it to great effect against Soviet armour.
 The Finnish name for the weapon was Panssarikauhu (literal translation of the German name).

 The Italian Social Republic and Hungary also used the Panzerschreck.
 Several Italian units became known as skilled anti-tank hunters and the Hungarians used the Panzerschreck extensively during Operation Spring Awakening.